jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/buffer-overflow-series.md

 </pre></td></tr></table></figure>
 </figure>

 Now that we know how ELF objects and core dumps work, let's apply them to our previous script.
-Another cool helper I would like to implement is [`flat()`](https://docs.pwntools.com/en/stable/util/packing.html), which flattens arguments given in lists, tuples, or dictionaries into a string with `pack()`.
+Another cool helper I would like to implement is [`flat()`](https://docs.pwntools.com/en/stable/util/packing.html) (which has a great tutorial [here](https://www.youtube.com/watch?v=AMDbbuLaXfk), referred to by the legacy alias `fit()`), which flattens arguments given in lists, tuples, or dictionaries into a string with `pack()`.
 This will help us assemble our payload without needing to concatenate seemingly random strings of `A`s and little-endian addresses, increasing readability.

 This is my final, completely automated script: